Hello there! Skål!

 Call me Ásbjørn.

 +++++++++++++++++ Heathen.
 Aspiring Völvamaður.
 Baritone.
 Musician of several disciplines.
 Thespian.
 Skald.
 Ethnomusicologist.
 Folk healer.
 Peace-weaver.
 Boar-kin.
 Wanderer.
 Polyglot.
 Simple living enthusiast.
-Student of Music at UWF's College of Music.
+Student at UWF's College of Music.

 This is my personal blog, and therefore a mishmash of interests.
 My religious/spiritual writings and posts are more concentrated in my Heathen-specific blog, my more creative posts are likely to be funneled into my inspiration blog, and so on and so forth.
 All of which can be accessed in the links below.